 Hint: Fundamental rights are those rights that are important for the moral and intellectual development of all people.
 These are required for the all-around development of individuals, hence called fundamental rights.

 After the post-independence era, India brought down some very essential fundamental rights.
 These rights are guaranteed by the law to every citizen of India.
 It is important to know what they are so that no one can be deprived of his/her rights.

-The particular law allows the people of the country to censure the government and its policies.
+2. Right to Freedom: The particular law allows the people of the country to ensure the government and its policies.
 They are allowed to organise themselves however they choose and carry out their daily lives in any way they seem fit.
 Of course within limits.
 In short, people are able to exist without fear of a higher force such as the government.

 3. Right against Exploitation: One should always remember that to be exploited is to be misused.
 We often see that kids and poor people are especially vulnerable to being exploited.
 This one of the most important fundamental rights ensures things like education for children and equal pay for equal work.

 4. Right to Freedom of Religion: In our country, each and every citizen can practice their choice of religion.
 Everyone is free to do whatever his/her religion tells them to do.
 So Muslims fast during Ramzan, Christians during Lent and Hindus during Navaratri.
 However, in following our religion we should not forget that other people are free to follow theirs and that this is no reason to fight.

 5. Cultural and Educational Rights: The main aim of this law is to protect minorities.
 We have multiple groups of people who are very less in number.
 They mostly live in remote areas or have been downtrodden by the old-fashioned society.
 We can include certain castes and tribes who live in jungles, away from developed big cities and towns.
 Even a particular segment of the public, called Dalits or the small religious groups like the Parsis do come under minorities.
 All these people have a fundamental right to enjoy all the benefits that the majority of citizens enjoy.